Tuwaiq-Academy-Jizan-iOS-Bootcamp/Lab03_Constants/README.md

 ### Description

-Only use playground to develope the logical game
+* Only use playground to develope the logical game
-Print your result on your console area
+* Print your result on your console area
-Upload to this repo as a Pu
+* Upload your project to your own GitHub Repo and make a pull Request

 ### DeadLine